No References? Here’s What to Do: 5 Tips

 • Companies with limited hiring resources

 When you get recommended for a job by someone at the company, you can sometimes bypass the reference requirement as you’ve already been vouched for.
-Here is how to ask for a job referral, including templates to use for emails and LinkedIn messages.
+It might just be worth asking for a job referral.
+If you don’t ask, you don’t get!

-Some companies hiring for entry-level jobs understand that entry-level candidates may not have any useful references.
-Sometimes you can identify these jobs by looking for a “no references required” note on the job description.
+Some companies hiring for entry-level jobs understand that these types of candidates may not have any useful references.
+You can identify these jobs by looking for a “no references required” note on the job description.
 Other times, you just won’t be asked for references at any point.
-In either case, it’s still a good idea to have a professional reference page available, just in case.

 Finally, some companies simply don’t have the capacity to check references.
-It might be a start-up or a small business with just one person who covers all the hiring, HR, operations, and accounting responsibilities.
+It might be a start-up or a small business with just one person covering all hiring, HR, operations, and accounting responsibilities.

 4. Ask people to recommend you on LinkedIn

-Most potential employers will look at your online presence before inviting you for an interview, so LinkedIn is a great tool to leverage!
+Most potential employers look at your online presence before inviting you for an interview, so LinkedIn is a great tool to leverage!
 LinkedIn recommendations are useful to employers because they give a greater insight into what other people think of you.
 That’s the basic idea of a professional reference, too!
-If you have several good recommendations on your LinkedIn, employers may be satisfied with that information alone and not waste time in seeking out any more.
+If you have several good recommendations on your LinkedIn page, employers may be satisfied with that information alone and not waste time seeking any more.

 5. Answer questions proactively in your resume, cover letter, and during the interview